 For example, shares may offer the highest income return at the present time.
 But they could experience a fall in value that then makes holding bonds a better idea, since their value may move in the opposite direction to that of shares during periods of uncertainty for the economy.

-Therefore, having different types of assets in your portfolio may provide you with a more consistent income return that helps you to budget effectively in retirement.
+Therefore, diversifying with different types of assets in your portfolio may provide you with a more consistent income return that helps you to budget effectively in retirement.